|

 1st May Day celebrates the ancient Druid new year

-11th Diamond Sutra, world's oldest known printed book, printed
+11th Diamond Sutra, world's oldest known printed book, printed in 868

 15th International Day of Families observed annually worldwide